-- Equilateral triangle: If a triangle having all sides equal and angles of equal measure then such types of triangles are known as equilateral triangle.
+- Equilateral triangle: If a triangle has all sides equal and angles of equal measure then such types of triangles are known as equilateral triangles.

 - Isosceles triangle: If any triangle having any 2 sides equal and angles opposite to the equal sides are equal, then such types of triangles are known as isosceles triangles.

-- Scalene triangle: If a triangle having all the 3 sides unequal, then such types of triangles are known as a scalene triangle.
+- Scalene triangle: If a triangle has all the 3 sides unequal, then such type of triangles are known as a scalene triangle.

-- Right Angled Triangle: If any one of the three angles of triangle equal to 90° then such type of triangle is known as right-angle triangle.
+- Right Angled Triangle: If any one of the three angles of a triangle is equal to 90° then such type of triangle is known as a right-angle triangle.

 A Quadrilateral is nothing but a polygon having at least 4 sides.
 A polygon is formed by enclosing four line segments such that they meet at each other at vertices to make 4 or more angles.
-Example: Square, Rectangle, Parallelogram, Rhombus, Trapezium.
+Examples of Quadrilateral are Square, Rectangle, Parallelogram, Rhombus, Trapezium.

 Some properties of a quadrilateral:

 - It has four sides.